hashicorp/Jase/Peering/README.md

 # cluster-peering-failover-demo

+DIRECTORY INDEX.

+Peering of DCs

+Helm chart in the DC1 directory and the config files are all in DC1/01-AP-default-default-failover/countingapp Helm chart in the DC2 directory and the config files are all in DC2/01-AP-default-default-failover/countingapp

+DC1 configuration -----> DC1/01-AP-default-default-failover/
+DC2 configuration -----> DC2/01-AP-default-default-failover/

+Admin Partition on client clusters

+Helm chart in the DC1 directory and the config files are all in DC1/02-AP-diffAP-failover/countingapp Helm chart in the DC2 directory and the config files are all in DC2/02-AP-diffAP-failover/countingapp

+DC1 configuration -----> DC1/02-AP-diffAP-failover/
+DC2 configuration -----> DC2/02-AP-diffAP-failover/
+DC3 configuration -----> DC3/01-AP-default-default-failover/

 This demo will showcase the ability to failover services between two Consul datacenters (dc1 and dc2) that have been connected via Cluster peering.
 We will deploy a counting app where a dashboard service will connect to the upstream counting service.
 Both services will reside on dc1.